Mechanochemical Topological Defects in an Active Nematic: Discussion and Conclusion

-\emph{Discussion and Conclusion.} Steering the dynamics of active materials requires strategies distinct from those for near-equilibrium systems.
-Experimental and computational works have recently demonstrated that spatiotemporally actuating local force generation offers new avenues for both ad hoc \cite{Zhang2019, Ross2019, Lemma2022} and computationally-derived control schemes \cite{Norton2020, Falk2021, Shankar2022}.
-However, the latter have relied on externally-sensed global flow field or director information to devise their respective, exogenously-implemented control strategies.
-In order to create truly autonomous biopolymeric materials \cite{Zhang2017a, Lemma2021, LemmaBez2021, Lee2021, Hsu2022, Berezney2022}, the control must be implemented endogenously, only relying on internal local sensing.
+Steering the dynamics of active materials requires strategies distinct from those for near-equilibrium systems.
+Experimental and computational works have demonstrated that spatiotemporally actuating local force generation offers new avenues for both ad hoc \cite{Zhang2019, ross2019, lemma2023, zarei2023} and computationally-derived control schemes \cite{Norton2020, falk2021a, Shankar2022, shankar2024, ghosh2024}.
+However, these studies have relied on externally sensed global flow fields or director information to devise their respective, exogenously implemented control strategies.
+In order to create truly autonomous biopolymeric materials \cite{zhang2017, Lemma2021, lemmabez2022, Lee2021, Hsu2022, Berezney2022}, the control must be implemented endogenously, only relying on internal sensing.

-By demonstrating that a material's topological state can be read internally, we posit that leveraging system's biology for the creation of novel materials becomes more accessible.
-For example, the biochemical basis of many fundamental functional motifs, such as oscillators and switches, is known \cite{Tyson2003a}.
-One can envision chaining together such elements with $\rho$ to create spatiotemporally complex dynamics that pattern the active stress strength $\alpha$.
-The theory of passivity and port-Hamiltonian systems may provide additional tools for rationally designing and analyzing closed-loop PDE systems \cite{Jovanovic2008, Ahmadi2016}.
-It remains to be seen what kinds of control tasks can be accomplished by coupling $\alpha$ to $\rho$ (either directly or through intermediary processes).
-For instance, can one stabilize an unstable flow state or create pathways that connect existing states \cite{Norton2020, Wagner2021}?
+By demonstrating that a material's topological state can be sensed internally, we posit that the incorporation of systems biology principles into active materials becomes more accessible.
+The biochemical basis of many fundamental functional motifs, such as oscillators and switches, is known \cite{Tyson2003a}.
+One can envision chaining together such elements with $\rho$ to create spatiotemporally complex dynamics that, in turn, pattern the active stress strength $\alpha$ in novel ways.
+The design space of such systems is large and challenging to navigate.
+Tools from nonlinear dynamics and controls such as the theory of passivity and port-Hamiltonian systems may provide additional tools for rationally designing and analyzing closed-loop PDE systems \cite{Jovanovic2008, Ahmadi2016}.
+Additionally, knowledge of high-dimensional phase space of uncontrolled nematohydrodynamics may be leveraged to design embedded controllers that stabilize an unstable flow state or create pathways that connect existing states \cite{Norton2020, Wagner2021, Wagner2023}.

-We close by briefly addressing potential biological implications.
-While it remains unknown to what degree living systems sense defects, the simplicity of coupling between coarse-grained fields (curvature, polarity, and nematic order) is compelling and may help generate testable hypotheses.
-Further, we note that intermediate dynamics of $\phi$ and $\bp$ are just as rich as the defect sensor $\rho$.
-We suggest that the epiphenomenal structures created by these fields (top row of \fig\ref{fig:hydro}c,d) behave as simple organelles because they are constructed on-demand, perform a clear function, and then disassemble as conditions evolve.
-Taken together, our proposed coupling between structural and chemical anisotropy in active nematics create rich dynamics that can inspire biological explorations and the development of functional mechanochemical materials.